spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 To import a file, go to **File --> Import**.
 The *Import file* dialog will pop up.
-Select the file type (SQLite, JSON, or Excel), enter the path of the source file to import, and accept the dialog.
+Select the file type (SQLite, JSON, or Excel), enter the path of the file to import, and accept the dialog.

 .. note:: Changes from import operations are not committed immediately to any databases.
    You need to commit them separately (see :ref:`committing_and_rolling_back`).